cuppachino/hexgate/README.md

 ## Scope

-Please refer to the [wiki](https://github.com/cuppachino/hexgate/wiki) until the documentation website is live and Hexgate is feature complete.
+*   As of #19, Hexgate can be used in both ESM and CJS node environments.
+If you have any problems, please open an issue.
+Thanks!

-Hexgate is currently ESM-only and it's not intended for use in browsers.
-If CJS support is important to you, please open an issue.
-I am aware electron still lacks ESM support.
+Please refer to the [wiki](https://github.com/cuppachino/hexgate/wiki) until Hexgate is more mature.
+I am planning a website for Hexgate, but at the moment I am focused on what Hexgate should become.

 <!-- todo: add more info -->